ehsaniara/joblet-sdk-python/docs/API_REFERENCE.md

 ) -> Iterator[Dict[str, Any]]
 ```

-Query historical logs for a job.
+Query historical logs for a job from persistent storage.

+**Note**: All queries go through the JobletService (port 50051), which internally proxies
+requests to joblet-persist via Unix socket IPC.

 **Parameters:**
 - `job_id`: Job UUID